 Tiling your kitchen, bathroom, conservatory, or hallway can be both a stylish and practical option.
 These rooms typically deal with water (from taps, or from muddy, wet clothes) and as tiles are naturally impervious, you only need to apply the right waterproof grout, to ensure that your your space is protected.
-Tiles are also incredibly hard-wearing and resilient.
-But there’s more.
-Tiles can also be used to create stunning and visually attractive features in any room.
+Tiles are also incredibly hard-wearing and resilient, and can also be used to create stunning and visually attractive features in any room.
 From mosaics to interesting tiling layouts, there are a range of ways that tiles can generate visual interest.
 And creating areas of contrast is one such option.
 But why would you want to create contrast, and how do tiles help?
 Well, here at Tiles 2 Go, we are Preston’s leading tiling experts.
-As a result, we have produced this guide to creating contrast with tiling.
+And this is our guide to everything you should know about tiling contrast.

 So, how can tiling be used to create contrast?
 Well, there are a number of ways, including: